Fengwuu/Fengwuu_Test_Service/README.md

 ## Future updates
 - Chat, where users can tell each other their opinion about test, and just talk
+- Likes and comments for tests
+- Deepening of the DRF branch of project
+- Reformating code to contain business logic in services.py
 - More optimisation
-- Likes and comments for tests
-- deepening of the DRF branch of project
-- reformating code to contain business logic in services.py

 ## License

 [GPL-3.0 license](https://ru.wikipedia.org/wiki/GNU_General_Public_License#GPL_v3)